Jawfish/pkg/README.md

 Since `dnfzf` relies on the local package cache being available and reasonably fresh, it will:

-- prompt the user to run `dnf makecache` if the cache is not found
+- run `dnf makecache` if the cache is not found
-- prompt the user to run `dnf makecache` if the cache is older than a week
+- run `dnf makecache` if the cache is older than a week
 - prompt the user to enable `dnf-makecache.timer` if it's available but not enabled

 If the package manager encounters an error, `dnfzf` will display the error message and exit with a non-zero status code.